Skip to main content

 👃Nose: Pretty approachable for the proof, oak wood, caramel, and toffee.

 😜Palate: Medium thickness, a little bit of heat on the back of the throat, mostly an even flavor start to finish.
 Caramel, nutmeg, and a little bit of dark stone fruit (could be plum or cherry).
-Absent is the spearmint or pine that I sometimes get with other EW vintage series bottles.
+Absent is the spearmint or pine that I sometimes get with other Evan Williams Vintage bottles, putting the profile closer to what we usually see in Elijah Craig.

 💦Finish: Medium length but longer of sensation than of taste, mostly dry oak with a dash of cinnamon.